Kelechidavid1/DATA_PROFESSIONAL_SURVEY/README.md

 4. *Programming Language Preferences*
 Python is the most popular programming language, significantly ahead of others like R, C/C++, JavaScript, and Java.
 ## DISCUSSION AND INTERPRETATION
-Data science roles pay the highest, making them attractive career choices.
+-Data science roles pay the highest, making them attractive career choices.
-Salary dissatisfaction is notable, which may indicate a demand for better compensation in the industry.
+-Salary dissatisfaction is notable, which may indicate a demand for better compensation in the industry.
-Python dominates programming choices, reinforcing its importance for data professionals.
+-Python dominates programming choices, reinforcing its importance for data professionals.
-Work-life balance is moderately rated, but improvements may be needed.
+-Work-life balance is moderately rated, but improvements may be needed.

 ## CONCLUSIONS AND RECOMMENDATIONS
 The dashboard reveals that data science roles offer the highest salaries, but salary dissatisfaction remains high among professionals.
 Python is the dominant programming language, and work-life balance satisfaction is moderate.
 While the majority of survey respondents are young professionals, there are potential gender pay disparities.
 These insights suggest a need for better compensation structures and work-life balance improvements in the data industry.